An asymptotic lower bound on the number of polyominoes: Introduction

-The following proposition is a useful result about compositions. \begin{proposition}[A slight modification \footnote{The original condition is $\lceil (n-1)/4\rceil \le \ell \le \lfloor (3n+1)/4\rfloor$, but we find working directly with the fractions more convenient later.} of Barequet and Barequet \cite{barequet2015improved}] Every polyomino of $n\ge 2$ cells is a composition of two polyominoes of $\ell,n-\ell$ cells for some $\ell$ satisfying $(n-1)/4 \le \ell \le (3n+1)/4$. \end{proposition} \begin{proof} We treat the polyomino as a connected graph whose vertices are the cells and the edges are the adjacencies between the cells.
+The following proposition is a useful result about compositions. \begin{proposition}[A slight modification\footnote{The original condition is $\lceil (n-1)/4\rceil \le \ell \le \lfloor (3n+1)/4\rfloor$, but we find working directly with the fractions more convenient later.} of Barequet and Barequet \cite{barequet2015improved}] Every polyomino of $n\ge 2$ cells is a composition of two polyominoes of $\ell,n-\ell$ cells for some $\ell$ satisfying $(n-1)/4 \le \ell \le (3n+1)/4$. \end{proposition} \begin{proof} We treat the polyomino as a connected graph whose vertices are the cells and the edges are the adjacencies between the cells.
 Each vertex has the degree at most $4$.
 Consider a rooted spanning tree.
-If any subtree has the number of vertices in the range $[(n-1)/4, (3n+1)/4]$, then we are done with one of the two polyominoes is the polyomino induced by the subtree, and the other polyomino induced by the remaining vertices is also connected.
+If any subtree has the number of vertices in the range $[(n-1)/4, (3n+1)/4]$, then we are done since one of the two polyominoes is the polyomino induced by the subtree, and the other polyomino induced by the remaining vertices is also connected.

-Consider the remaining case when there is no such subtree.
-Since the root has at most $4$ subtrees, there must be one subtree with more than $(3n+1)/4$ vertices, since otherwise the total number of vertices in the subtrees of the root is less than $4(n-1)/4 \le n-1$.
-On the other hand, the root of this large subtree has at most $3$ subtrees, and we have a contradiction, since the total number of vertices in these subtrees is less than $3(n-1)/4 \le (3n+1)/4 - 1$. \end{proof}
+In the remaining case when there is no such subtree, we consider a maximal subtree that has more than $(3n+1)/4$ vertices (in the sense that none of its proper subtrees satisfies the properties).
+If the root of the subtree has $4$ subtrees, then the subtree is actually the whole tree of $n$ leaves itself.
+We have a contradiction, since the total number of vertices in the subtrees of the root is less than $4(n-1)/4 = n-1$.
+If the root of the subtree has at most $3$ subtrees, we have again a contradiction, since the total number of vertices in these subtrees is less than $3(n-1)/4 = (3n+1)/4 - 1$. \end{proof} \begin{remark} Although we would keep the proposition as the original version in \cite{barequet2015improved}, we can actually narrow down the interval of $\ell$ to $[(n-1)/4,n/2]$ by assuming that $\ell\le n-\ell$ (since the roles of $\ell,n-\ell$ are exchangeable).
+Lemma \ref{lem:supporting-upper-bound} employs this trick. \end{remark}

-The following lemma, which is the other key lemma beside Lemma \ref{lem:supermulti}, is a corollary of Proposition \ref{prop:summand-size}. \begin{lemma} For every $n$, there exists some $\ell$ so that $(n-1)/4 \le \ell \le (3n+1)/4$ and
+The following lemma, which is the other key lemma beside Lemma \ref{lem:supermulti}, is a corollary of Proposition \ref{prop:summand-size}. \begin{lemma} For every $n$, there exists some $\ell$ so that $(n-1)/4 \le \ell \le n/2$ and